PageSpeed 99/100 on a Real PrestaShop 9.1 Store with 80+ Modules

 Google uses Core Web Vitals as a ranking signal.
 A fast, accessible store ranks better, converts better, and provides a better experience for every visitor.

-If we can hit 99/100 with 130+ active modules on a real production store, your store can get there too.
+If we can hit 99/100 with 80+ active modules on a real production store — modules that add sliders, search, checkout, blog, popups, and everything in between — your store can get there too.
+Pair it with Instant Redis for server-side caching and you have a complete performance stack.

 Comments